Acute otitis Media

 Ear Infection (Acute Otitis Media) – Pharmacy First Service

-An ear infection, also known as acute otitis media, is a common condition, particularly in children.
-It occurs when the middle ear becomes inflamed, often following a cold or upper respiratory infection.
+An ear infection (also called acute otitis media) is common in children and young people.
+It happens when the middle ear becomes inflamed, often after a cold or upper respiratory infection.

-👂 Ear infections can cause pain, fever, and temporary hearing problems.
+👂 Ear infections can cause ear pain, fever, and temporary hearing changes.

 Who Can Use This Service?